AbhayKadamFulcro/hugo_folder/content/post/article-9.md

 +++
-title = "Optimizing Web Performance: Best Practices" date = "2024-08-16T12:05:14.152Z" draft = false
+title = "GraphQL vs REST: Which API Style to Choose?" date = "2024-08-16T12:07:53.216Z" draft = false
 +++

-  Learn essential techniques to optimize your website’s performance, ensuring fast load times and a smooth user experience.
+  Compare GraphQL and REST, understanding the pros and cons of each API style to make an informed decision.